-Tax Brackets Will Change
+Tax Brackets Have Changed

-About the Head of Household Filing Status…
+About that Head of Household Filing Status…

 No More Personal Exemptions

-Each taxpayer is entitled to claim a $4,050 personal exemption for himself and each of his dependents for the 2016 tax year, so a single parent supporting two children can shave $12,150 off her earnings to arrive at her taxable income and before determining her tax bracket: $4,050 times three.
+Each taxpayer was entitled to claim a $4,050 personal exemption for himself and each of his dependents in the 2017 tax year, so a single parent supporting two children could have shaved $12,150 off her earnings to arrive at her taxable income before determining her tax bracket: $4,050 times three.

 Increased Standard Deductions

-This would take some of the sting out of losing those personal exemptions.
-The taxable income of that single parent with two kids would not actually increase by $12,150 but only by $3,450: the hike of $12,150 less the additional $8,700 she’d gain on the standard deduction.
+This increase covers two of those lost personal exemptions: $8,100 with $550 left over.
+So the taxable income of a head of household single parent with two kids does not actually increase by $12,150, but only by $3,500: the hike of $12,150 less the additional $8,650 in the standard deduction.

-The New Child Care Deduction
+The New Child Tax Credit

 The Bottom Line